Children's Place Montessori

 clock in the foyer will be used to determine fees.
 Should you arrive

-after your child's scheduled pick up time, please plan on paying the
+after your child's scheduled pick up time, you will be asked to sign a

 We would appreciate your informing us anytime